 - The FAFSA form can be completed online at: www.fafsa.ed.gov - Students will need to include the Albertus Magnus College school code: 001374 - Students enrolling in the Accelerated Degree Program must then also complete the institutional Financial Aid Application.
 Applications are available on the Albertus Magnus College website, myAlbertus Portal, or by contacting the Financial Aid Office. - Students may need to complete additional financial aid documents as necessary.
-In order to receive financial aid in subsequent years, the FAFSA must be completed annually, at least six weeks prior to the start of the Module.
+In order to receive financial aid in subsequent years, the FAFSA must be completed annually by the June 1st priority deadline, at least six weeks prior to the start of the Module.
 It is the responsibility of the student to complete this process annually.